jLabKAIST/Single-Gate-Multi-Level-Beam-Switching/README.md

 ## Algorithm
 The core of the design utilizes the adjoint method, an efficient gradient calculation technique.
-The adjoint method offers a significant advantage over [finite-difference] (https://en.wikipedia.org/wiki/Finite_difference) approaches by providing gradient values on design variables irrespective of their quantity, thereby accelerating the optimization process.
-Detailed information regarding the application of the adjoint method in nanophotonic systems can be found in our [review paper] (https://www.degruyter.com/document/doi/10.1515/nanoph-2021-0713/html?lang=en&srsltid=AfmBOoopnvQKaBim4U1x62GNLuUmxDV_sV_W0sMarN0pgrkE5Q17UaBR).
+The adjoint method offers a significant advantage over [finite-difference](https://en.wikipedia.org/wiki/Finite_difference) approaches by providing gradient values on design variables irrespective of their quantity, thereby accelerating the optimization process.
+Detailed information regarding the application of the adjoint method in nanophotonic systems can be found in our [review paper](https://www.degruyter.com/document/doi/10.1515/nanoph-2021-0713/html?lang=en&srsltid=AfmBOoopnvQKaBim4U1x62GNLuUmxDV_sV_W0sMarN0pgrkE5Q17UaBR).

 ## Simulation software
 This work employs the open-source MATLAB-based Rigorous Coupled-Wave Analysis [RCWA](https://en.wikipedia.org/wiki/Rigorous_coupled-wave_analysis) software, [RETICOLO] (https://zenodo.org/record/3610175#.YBkECS2UGX0).
+In this repository we already included RETICOLO V9 version for convenience.

 ## Installation and running the optimization